Arts, Literature and Communication

 Languages and communication course specific

-607-102-LE Spanish I 2-1-3 (2cr)
+607-BEA-03 Elementary Spanish I 2-1-3 (2cr)

-Spanish I is a compulsory course for students in the Languages profile who have no previous knowledge of Spanish.
-It will help students to analyse elements of Spanish grammar and to learn new elements of Spanish and Latin American culture and Hispanic culture.
-It is a prerequisite for Spanish II.
+Elementary Spanish I is an optional course for students in the Languages profile who have no previous knowledge of Spanish.
+It will help students to analyze elements of Spanish grammar and to learn new elements of Spanish and Latin American culture and Hispanic culture.

-607-202-LE Spanish II 2-1-3 (2cr)
+607-212-LE Spanish II – Initiation to Language and Culture 2-1-3 (2cr)

-Spanish II is either the second Spanish course for students without prior knowledge of Spanish who started their sequence of three (3) Spanish courses with Spanish I or the first course for students with prior knowledge of Spanish.
-It will help students analyse elements of Spanish grammar and to learn new elements of Spanish and Latin American culture.
+Spanish II is either the second Spanish course for students without prior knowledge of Spanish or the first course for students with prior knowledge of Spanish.
+It will help students analyze elements of Spanish grammar and to learn new elements of Hispanic cultures.
 It is a prerequisite for Spanish III.

-(Pre-requisite: 607-102-LE or equivalent)
+(Pre-requisite: 607-BEA-03 or equivalent)

-Spanish III will help students analyze elements of Spanish grammar and learn new elements of Spanish and Latin American culture.
+Spanish III will help students analyze elements of Spanish grammar and learn new elements of Hispanic cultures.
+In this course, students will integrate linguistics into the learning of the language.
 It is a compulsory course for students in the Languages Profile.
-It is either the third and last Spanish course for students without prior knowledge of Spanish who started their sequence of three Spanish courses with Spanish I or the second course for students with prior knowledge of Spanish who started with Spanish II.
-For the latter group of students, Spanish III is also a pre-requisite for Spanish IV.
+It is either the third Spanish course for students without prior knowledge of Spanish or the second course for students with prior knowledge of Spanish who started with Spanish II.
+Spanish III is a pre-requisite for Spanish IV.

 (Pre-requisite: 607-202-LE)

-609-303-LE German III 2-1-3 (2cr)
+609-311-LE German III – Introduction to German Literature 2-1-3 (2cr)

 (Pre-requisite: 609-203-LE)